 AGI-134, a clinical therapeutic candidate in-licensed by our subsidiary, Agalimmune Ltd., is a synthetic alpha-Gal glycolipid immunotherapy in development for solid tumors.
 AGI-134 harnesses the body's pre-existing, highly abundant, anti-alpha-Gal antibodies to induce a hyper-acute, systemic, specific anti-tumor response to the patient's own tumor neo-antigens.
-This response is designed to not only kills the tumor cells at the site of injection, but also to bring about a durable, follow-on, anti-metastatic immune response.
+This response is designed to not only kill the tumor cells at the site of injection, but also to bring about a durable, follow-on, anti-metastatic immune response.
 In August 2018, we initiated a Phase 1/2a clinical study for AGI-134 that is primarily designed to evaluate the safety and tolerability of AGI-134 in unresectable metastatic solid tumors.
 The multi-center, open-label study was carried out in the United Kingdom, Spain and Israel.
 Initial safety results from the first part of the study were announced at the beginning of September 2019; at the end of the same month, the second part of the study commenced.
 Due to clinical operating issues associated with the COVID-19 pandemic, in April 2020, enrollment to the clinical trial was temporarily suspended.
 In August 2020, we renewed study enrollment, and in January 2022, we completed enrollment.
 In December 2022, we announced results from the study.
 The study met its primary endpoint of AGI-134's safety and tolerability.
-Generation of an immune response and markers of clinical efficacy were assessed as secondary endpoints.
-Most patients analyzed showed an increase in Alpha-Gal antibodies, indicating increased overall immune activity.
-Additionally, increases in antigen presenting cells (APCs) were observed in most tissue samples analyzed, and T cell and macrophage tumor infiltration was seen in approximately one-third of evaluable patients' injected tumors, and in approximately half of evaluable patients' un-injected lesions.
+Generations of an immune response and markers of clinical efficacy were assessed as secondary endpoints.
+Most patients analyzed showed an increase in alpha-Gal antibodies, indicating increased overall immune activity.
+Additionally, increases in antigen presenting cells (APCs) were observed in most tissue samples analyzed, and T cell and macrophage tumor infiltration was seen in approximately one-third of evaluable patients' injected tumors, and in approximately half of evaluable patients' un- injected lesions.
 Radiological assessments found that 29 percent of patients in the trial achieved a best overall response of stable disease.
-We plan to seek publication of our data at a medical congress in 2023, and in consultation with our scientific advisory board, we will determine the next steps for the program during 2023.
+We plan to seek publication of our data at a medical co